Velir/akamai-ccu-rest-api-connector/README.md

 ## Description

-This bundle provides a "ready to use" OSGI connector for the new Akamai CCU REST API.
+This bundle provides a "ready to use" OSGI connector for the new Akamai Open CCU V2 REST API.
 This connector has been written in groovy using the http-builder framework.
 It is designed to enable cache invalidation for AEM/CQ CMS when assets get invalidated.
 It can be easily configured with your own credentials and settings.
 The connector provides all services that you can request via the REST API like getPurgeStatus(), getQueueStatus(), and the most important purge().

 The bundle is made to be as light as possible and can be installed just by itself.
-You will need groovy-all to be installed along with some others bundles like httpclient, commons-collections, commons-lang ... but they usually are already there.
+You will need groovy-all version 2.4.7 to be installed along with some others bundles like httpclient, commons-collections, commons-lang ... but they usually are already there.

 ## Implementation